Rockwood

 The Center for Public Interest Design is a research [+action] center at Portland State University that aims to investigate, promote, and engage in inclusive design practices that address the growing needs of underserved communities worldwide.
 Through research and design, fieldwork, and public outreach, CPID promotes a mode of practice that is socially conscious, environmentally sustainable, and economically accessible to all.

 From a practical standpoint, CDP and Hacienda engaged CPID to lead the asset-based development outreach and research in Rockwood.
 This research identifies existing resident-serving assets that are in the surrounding community as well as identifying needs that are not being met by those existing assets.
 The process involves utilizing PSU Master of Architecture studio students and CPID fellows and staff for on the ground outreach and interpretation of findings into a conclusive report.
-The entire process produces an in depth understanding of the community’s assets and needs that can then be utilized to inform the concept and design of the project, as was the case in Rockwood.
+The entire process produces an in-depth understanding of the community’s assets and needs that can then be utilized to inform the concept and design of the project, as was the case in Rockwood.
 The end result is a project that has been thoughtfully concepted and that provides the greatest benefit to the community.